hmc-cs111-spring2023/what-is-a-DSL/README.md

 ## Find a DSL

-Find a DSL---one that you think most other people in the class _won’t_ know.
+Find a DSL—one that you think most other people in the class _won’t_ know.
 When picking a DSL, it's good to pick one for which you can find a few example programs, so you can get a good sense of it.
 Sometimes it's hard to be sure whether or not a language is actually a DSL.
 That's okay!
-If you find a language that you think _might_ be a DSL, but you're not sure, then go with it---just assume that it _is_ a DSL.
+If you find a language that you think _might_ be a DSL, but you're not sure, then go with it—just assume that it _is_ a DSL.

+_Tip:_ One way to find DSLs is to search the web for "`domain` DSL", where `domain` is a topic you are interested in (for example, animation, abstract algebra, juggling, etc.).

 ## Describe your DSL